NeighborWorks America: History

-During the 1980s the Ad Council worked with Neighborhood Reinvestment Corporation and created “NeighborWorks.”
+During the 1980s, the Ad Council worked with Neighborhood Reinvestment Corporation and created "NeighborWorks".

 Neighborhood Reinvestment Corporation began doing business as NeighborWorks America in 2005.

 In 2007, Congress selected NeighborWorks America to administer the National Foreclosure Mitigation Counseling program.
-In a continuing effort to assist in recovery from the housing crisis, in 2009 NeighborWorks launched the Loan Modification Scam Alert campaign and Stable Communities Initiative.
-In June 2011, the U.S. Department of Housing and Urban Development in partnership with NeighborWorks America, launched the Emergency Homeowners' Loan Program to assist homeowners across the country at risk of foreclosure.
+In a continuing effort to assist in recovery from the housing crisis, in 2009, NeighborWorks launched the Loan Modification Scam Alert campaign and Stable Communities Initiative.
+In June 2011, the U.S. Department of Housing and Urban Development, in partnership with NeighborWorks America, launched the Emergency Homeowners' Loan Program to assist homeowners across the country at risk of foreclosure.

 There are now more than 240 NeighborWorks organizations operating in urban, suburban and rural communities in all 50 states, the District of Columbia and Puerto Rico.
 In the past five years, NeighborWorks organizations have generated more than $19.5 billion in reinvestment in these communities.
-NeighborWorks America has become a leading trainer of community development, financial capability and affordable housing professionals.
 NeighborWorks America has helped more than 1.7 million homeowners through its congressionally funded National Foreclosure Mitigation Counseling program.

-Community Leaders
+Community leaders

 In honor of its namesake, NeighborWorks America nationally offers the Dorothy Richardson Award for Resident Leadership.

-Dorothy Richardson continued to live in Pittsburgh, Pennsylvania as an active community member and supervisor of the Pittsburgh Housing Clinic, until her death on April 28, 1991 at Allegheny General Hospital.
+Dorothy Richardson continued to live in Pittsburgh, Pennsylvania as an active community member and supervisor of the Pittsburgh Housing Clinic, until her death on April 28, 1991, at Allegheny General Hospital.
 She lived to 68.

 She graduated from Allegheny High in 1940.